asweigart/PythonStdioGames/README.md

 * STDIO-only. *You can't undo things that have been previously printed (aside from "printing" backspace characters to erase characters on the current line).
 The output is like an append-only log file.*
 * Curses-like. *Requires the `bext` module, but can clear/refresh the screen, draw at arbitrary places on the screen in color, etc.*
 * Modify source code to run. *Instead of getting input from `input()`, the user edits variables at the top of the file to change the settings in the program.*

+Additional modules I recommend using:

+* `bext` for colorful text and controlling the positioning of the text cursor.
+* `pyperclip` for copying/psating text with the clipboard.
+* `playsound` for playing sound files.
+* `pyttsx3` for text to speech.
+* `pytextcavas` for 2D strings you can draw on
+* `pyrect` for rectangle data structure
+* `pybresenham` for various line-drawing functions

 TODO NOTES